 To use RabbitMQ as the underlying transport:

 Routing topologies are used to control how queues, exchanges, and bindings are created on the RabbitMQ broker.
-If a routing topology is not specified, the transport will default to the
+In version 5 and above, selecting a routing topology is mandatory.
+For backwards compatibility, use the

 See the routing topology documentation for further details.

-- Offers native Publish-Subscribe mechanism, therefore it doesn't require NServiceBus persistence for storing event subscriptions.
+- Offers a native publish-subscribe mechanism; therefore it doesn't require NServiceBus persistence for storing event subscriptions.

 - Wide range of supported clients allows for integrating the system with applications written in other languages using native RabbitMQ features.

-- Supports Competing consumers pattern out of the box.
+- Supports the competing consumers pattern out of the box.
 Messages are received by instances in a round-robin fashion without additional configuration.

-- Requires careful consideration with regards to duplicate messages, e.g. using the Outbox feature or making all endpoints idempotent.
+- Requires careful consideration for duplicate messages, e.g. using the outbox feature or making all endpoints idempotent.

-- Many organizations don't have the same level of expertise with RabbitMQ, as for example with SQL Server, so it may require additional training.
+- Many organizations don't have the same level of expertise with RabbitMQ, as with other technologies, such as SQL Server, so it may require additional training.

 - Might require covering additional costs of commercial RabbitMQ license and support.